Ultimate Guide to Dog Friendly Yarra Valley

 Winery not to be missed with your dog!
 Seville Estate won the 2019 James Halliday Winery of the Year award and they welcome your pooch to enjoy every inch of it.
 Dogs are welcome inside the Cellar Door to make sure nobody misses out on tasting their award winning wines.

-Yarra Valley is known for its culinary experience as well as great bar and café scene.
-The main towns in the region are Coldstream, Lilydale, Yarra Glen, Dixons Creek, Seville and Healesville, out of which Healesville is the clear centre for the active bar scene.
+The Yarra Valley is famed for its gins, beers and ciders as well as pub, bar and café scene.
+The main towns in the region are Coldstream, Lilydale, Yarra Glen, Dixons Creek, Steels Creek and Healesville, with Healesville the clear leader of the pack.

 316 Maroondah Highway, Healesville